fabriq-labs/docs/docs/snowplow/setup-snowplow-aws.md

       - "AWS_SECRET_ACCESS_KEY=${AWS_SECRET_ACCESS_KEY}"
 ```

  This `docker-compose.yml` file defines two services: `enricher` and `loader`.
-The `enricher` service uses the `snowplow/snowplow-enrich-kinesis:3.8.0` image, while the `loader` service uses the `snowplow/snowplow-postgres-loader:0.3.3` image.
+The `enricher` service uses the `snowplow/snowplow-enrich-kinesis:3.8.0` image, while the `loader` service uses the `snowplow/snowplow-postgres-loader:0.3.3` ./aws/image.
 The services are configured with necessary command-line arguments, volumes for mounting local directories, and environment variables for AWS access credentials.

 You can customize the configuration by adjusting the paths and environment variables as per your specific requirements.
 Once you have created the `docker-compose.yml` file, you can use it to deploy and manage the Snowplow Enricher and Loader services using Docker Compose.